bitpay/bitcore/README.md

 To get community assistance and ask for help with implementation questions, please use our [community forums](http://bitpaylabs.com/c/bitcore).

 ## Modules
 This module provides bitcoin's core features.
 Other features and protocol extensions are built into separate modules.
-Below a list of official bitcore submodules:
+Here is a list of official bitcore modules:

 Module | Version | Building | Coverage
 -------|---------|----------|---------